ThotAlion/rosbaseraspbian/README.md

 # rosbaseraspbian
-how to install ros base on a raspbian buster
+how to install ros base on a raspbian buster Lite flashed the 03/04/2021 on a Raspberry Pi 3B+

 ```
 sudo apt-get update